Author: sulochana

 The Challenge

 Repeated short-term entry on an STVP carries increasing immigration risk, including the possibility of refusal of entry.
+Where repeated entries begin to resemble long-term residence without an appropriate immigration status, ICA may apply closer scrutiny at the border.
 At the same time, the client wanted clarity on whether he had a lawful and stable pathway to remain in Singapore and return to work.

 Like many foreign spouses, he was unaware that an LTVP could be available to him based on his marriage to a Singapore Citizen, and that employment options could be considered separately from the initial stay permission.